I understand the Toronto School of Theology (TST) is a consortium of schools. Who belongs to the consortium?

 Some colleges will admit persons without a bachelor's degree to the MDiv program.
 These individuals must provide evidence that they can function effectively at a post-baccalaureate level.
 Each member college has its own rules for these cases and makes its own decisions about them.

 Also, many colleges have certificate or diploma programs, operated separately from the degree programs, open to indivisuals without university degrees.
-More information on available certificate and diploma programs can be found here.
+More information on available diploma and certificate programs can be found here.

 How can I be sure that the degree I earn at TST will be recognized elsewhere?

 The standard method by which institutions give public attestation of the educational quality of their degree programs is accreditation.
-TST member schools and TST itself are members of the Association for Theological Schools (ATS) in the United States and Canada, and their degree programs are accredited by the ATS Commission on Accrediting.
+TST member schools and TST itself are members of the Association for Theological Schools (ATS) in the United States and Canada, and each of the seven member colleges are accredited by the ATS Commission on Accrediting.
 The "conjoint" degree programs, which lead to degrees conjointly conferred by the University of Toronto, have the additional endorsement of the University of Toronto, which is ranked among the world's top research universities.
-The ThM and PhD programs are approved by the Ontario Council on Graduate Studies.
+These programs are administered within the accountability structures of the University of Toronto's Quality Assurance Process, which is consistent with the Quality Assurance Framework of the Ontario Universities Council on Quality Assurance.

 How big is TST and how many courses do I have to choose from?

-Across the seven member colleges over 1000 students are enrolled representing dozens of denominations and diverse theological and cultural traditions.
-All together, the member colleges offer about 530 courses per year, taught by approximately 60 faculty members.
+Across the seven member colleges over 900 students are enrolled representing dozens of denominations and diverse theological and cultural traditions.
+All together, the member colleges offer about 400 courses per year, taught by over 60 faculty members.

 Will I find the books I need in the libraries there?

-The University of Toronto Libraries is the largest academic library in Canada; in North America it is one of the top three academic research libraries.
+The University of Toronto Libraries is the largest academic library in Canada and one of the top academic research libraries in North America.
 It has nearly 12 million bound volumes, nearly 6 million microfilms, over a million maps, films, recordings, and graphics, and nearly 239,000 serial subscriptions.
-TST students have full access to the collection, and, except at a few specialized libraries, full borrowing privileges.
+TST students in conjoint degrees have full access to the collection, and, except at a few specialized libraries, full borrowing privileges.

 Each college has its own library (Trinity College and Wycliffe College share their library).
 All college libraries are part of the University of Toronto Libraries.